 Restoring Missing Teeth With a Bridge

-When teeth are missing, replacing them with a bridge can be a very effective option.
+When teeth are missing, a bridge can be a very effective option.

 A bridge replaces a missing tooth, or multiple teeth, by suspending replacements between two supports.